 When we wash plants in the cabbage family (which includes Brussel sprouts and broccoli), we see that water easily bounces off the leaves.
 This is a clear indication that they are superhydrophobic.
 The superhydrophobicity is caused by wax towers on the surface of the leaves.
-We can see this in the electron microscope picture on the right below.
+We can see this in the Scanning Electron Microscope (SEM) picture on the right below.
 The structure is quite different to that of the lotus, which looks more like a collection of hillocks, even though they have bumpy waxy surfaces.

 Hydrophobicity can present a problem for farmers wanting to spray plants that are diseased or have been attacked by insects because sprays can bounce off them just as water does.
 Fortunately, the addition of a little surfactant to the spray prevents this.
 Surfactant is usually present in commercial spray formulations .